Skip to main content

 Both legal frameworks are built upon the principle that your participation in a wellness program must be voluntary.
 Where they diverge is in their assessment of what might constitute coercion.
 The ADA evaluates whether an incentive is so high that it makes an employee feel they have no real choice but to participate and disclose their personal health status.

-GINA, on the other hand, applies an even stricter lens, recognizing the unique sensitivity of and the potential for undue influence when family members are involved.
+GINA, on the other hand, applies an even stricter lens, recognizing the unique sensitivity of genetic information and the potential for undue influence when family members are involved.
 This foundational difference in the type of information protected dictates the entire regulatory approach for each law.

 Intermediate